Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Ectopic production of adrenocorticotropic hormone

-Ectopic corticotropin-releasing hormone production
+Ectopic production of corticotropin-releasing hormone

 Cushing's syndrome (adrenal hypercortisolism)